 What is one to do if a singular piece of furniture is too big to fit in one’s home?
 Build a bigger house, of course!
 The origin of Cheekwood, as a concept, is traced to a family story involving Mabel Cheek making sure her husband, Leslie Cheek, Sr., kept his word to build a bigger house that could hold a gilt mirror, too tall for their current home in the 1920s.
 Cheek allegedly told his wife, “I suppose we will have to either sell the mirror or a build a house to fit it in.”
 After reciting these options, the couple set out to combine their tastes, interests, and family names “Cheek” and “Wood,” the maiden name of Mabel Cheek, into the design of a grand estate, to be called “Cheekwood.”

 The Cheeks appointed architect Bryant Fleming of Ithaca, New York, to design all of what would become Cheekwood.
-In addition to the design and construction of a house, the gardens, surrounding landscape, and all of the necessary buildings were assigned to Fleming, who a great talent in both landscape and structural architectural design.
+In addition to the design and construction of a house, the gardens, surrounding landscape, and all of the necessary buildings were assigned to Fleming, who was a great talent in both landscape and structural architectural design.

 Fleming had commissions from across the country, as well as in Tennessee.
 He designed and developed gardens, homes, and estates for individuals such as Andrew Carnegie, Stephen C. Clark, Roy Chapin, William E. Scripps, and Robert Carrier.
 Upon receiving the Cheek assignment, Fleming and the Cheeks set off for England to study the architecture and interiors of great English country estates, and to acquire antique furnishings, decorative objects, and historic, architectural elements that would go in to the construction of Cheekwood.
 The voyage began in the Spring of 1929 and lasted several months.
-Upon return, it is believed that the entirety of acquired architectural elements were delivered by way of seven train cars—not including the numerous furniture and fine art purchases.
+Upon return, the entirety of acquired architectural elements were delivered by way of five train cars—not including the numerous furniture and fine art purchases.

 Over the next twelve years, the Cheeks hosted family and friends, entertained celebrities, and threw lavish parties